 A modified toucan, gannet and flamingo, Egyptian-style.
 Acrylic on canvasboard 18″x24″

-We spent a month there in 1982.
-On arrival, I promised my wife, having dragged her into every museum in Europe, that I wasn’t interested in 2 dimensional art – oops.
-All those pictures telling ancient stories.
-However, my favourite moment was peeking behind a screen at a museum in a tinpot town somewhere half way up the Nile to find a mummy with its face partially unwrapped – I was contemplating the dead person’s life, mortality and all that deep stuff when suddenly, a mouse jumped out of the mummy’s eye-socket.
-I must have hit the ceiling!
+We spent a month in Egypt in 1982, Israel had just handed back the Sinai so peace had broken out over the Middle East, just for that moment at least.
+I promised Liz, having dragged her into every museum in Europe, that I wasn’t interested in 2 dimensional stick figure art – oops.
+All those pictures and reliefs telling ancient stories, plus the statues – especially a small black-stone goddess statue at Luxor, simple and perfect, the same Wow effect as the Taj Mahal had for me.
+However, my favourite moment was peeking behind a screen at a museum in a tinpot town somewhere half way up the Nile to find a mummy with its face partially unwrapped.
+I was contemplating the dead person’s life, mortality and all that deep stuff when suddenly, a mouse jumped out of the mummy’s eye-socket and ran around its face.
+Woof!
+Lucky I had no heart problems at that age.